JockiHendry/jch-metadata/README.md

 Value        : Big Buck Bunny - test 1
 ```

+If a directory is specified instead of a file, `jch-metadata` will process all files in the directory (including files in subdirectories).

 For container format like Matroska that supports multiple attachments, `jch-metadata` will also perform inspection on the attachments:

 ```